kevinjung-evo/PayFabric-APIs-Fork/PayFabric/Sections/Transactions.md

 }
 </pre>

 Note: `ReferenceKey` is the initial processed transaction's `TrxKey`.
-If `Amount` is not provided in request body for Refund transaction, it will processed with original transaction amount.
-If `Amount` is provided, it will process partial refund with the specific amount.
+If `Amount` is not provided in the request body, it will process with the original transaction amount.
+If `Amount` is provided, it will process a partial refund with the specific amount.

 ###### Response
 <pre>